cardano-foundation/CIPs/CIP-0118/README.md

 We do not anticipate drastic changes to either, but this requires further investigation.
 The DBSync will likely need to include a way to track the zone ID of transactions it records.
+While wallets should be able to construct request- and fulfill-containing transactions, is possible that additionally, some aspects of the required off-chain infrastructure should be supported, e.g. order-matching and communication.

 ### Off-Chain